Moody Middle’s IB site coordinator is Mrs. Colleen Cassada.

 Service as Action News!

 The HCPS mission statement that encompasses IB Service as Action: To extend learning beyond the classroom and into the community to promote civic responsibility through active participation in service experiences, to foster a sense of caring for others, and to develop a habit of volunteer service to those in need.
-Here is a list of many of the organizations that our students have volunteered with over the last few years.
+Below, you will find student volunteer opportunities, which changes throughout the year.

 Service as Action News!
 IB accepted students need to earn 20 hours of Service as Action each school year.
 Many organizations in the community provide information on upcoming community and service opportunities, and we publish them here on gomoody as well as on Schoology.
 In addition, students are always welcome to visit with Mrs. Cassada during APL to learn more about C + S and share ideas!